6 technology tips for long distance drivers

 These logs not only help monitor the amount of time your driver is on the road but they also help you stay competitive with other companies.
 The trucking industry has a history of a high turnover rate, oftentimes due to the high demands that the drivers have placed on them to get to their delivery location ahead of time.

 These demands create an unsafe environment on the drivers who will push themselves to keep going, even when they need to stop and rest.
+Car accident lawyers in McAllen note that around 75% of truck drivers in one survey admitted to violating the hours of service rules.
 As a result, they will leave one company for another looking for more favorable conditions.

 The ELD ensures that the driver doesn’t exceed the number of hours they should be on the road.
 When the driver knows that the company uses ELDs across the fleet they have peace of mind knowing their best interests are in mind and are less likely to leave for another company.